top of page

 1. Prevention Through Training

-Teach “Trade” or “Drop It” – Reward your dog for giving up an item willingly in exchange for something of equal or higher value.
+Teach "Trade" or "Drop It."
+Reward your dog for willingly giving up an item in exchange for something of equal or higher value.

-Hand-Feed Meals – Feeding your dog by hand or adding treats to their bowl while they eat helps create positive associations with human presence near food.
+Hand-Feed Meals: Feeding your dog by hand or adding treats to their bowl while they eat helps create positive associations with human presence near food.

 Teach "Leave It" – Training your dog to leave objects on command can reduce guarding tendencies.